Shortage of medicines for ADHD (Attention Deficit Hyperactivity Disorder) – Information for patients, families and carers – Updated July 2025

 If you are still unable to get your prescription, please contact your GP or ADHD service for advice.
 Do not try to substitute other medications yourself as this may be dangerous.

-Are there alternatives available?
+Are there alternative medications available?

 What if I run out?